 Michael RondelliMichael is the Associate Vice President for Innovation and Commercialization at UNT, having previously directed licensing and commercialization at the University of Southern California’s Stevens Center for Innovation and led technology transfer and commercialization efforts at San Diego State University.
 Prior to his work for universities, Mike worked as a venture capitalist and banking analyst.
 He earned a law degree from the University of San Diego, an M.B.A. from Texas Christian University and a bachelor’s degree in marketing from Washington University in St. Louis.

 Entrepreneurs beyond the ideation phase looking for guidance can apply to the Murphy Center Mentoring Program.
 Our Mentors bring decades of experience in starting, growing and exiting companies across a range of industries.
 Participation in the Program requires at least one meeting with the UNT Mentors, followed by an application.
 All applications are evaluated the first week of every month.
 Acceptance into the Program is based on the stage of the start-up, experience, goals and fit.

-This platform is a service for mentors and mentees to enhance mentees educational experience related to venture capitalism.
+Disclaimer: This platform is a service for mentors and mentees to enhance mentees educational experience related to venture capitalism.
 The Murphy Center may access and monitor communications between mentors and mentees in order to contribute to the educational experience.
 However, such communications are not “agency records” under the Freedom of Information Act, the Texas Public Information Act, or the Family Educational Rights and Privacy Act.